AliceO2Group/analysis-framework/docs/hyperloop/notifications.md

 * For derived data, a notification is sent when a Hyperloop train that produced derived data has been added or removed.

-## <a name="runlistUpdated"></a>Runlist updated
+## <a name="runlistUpdated"></a>DPG runlist updated

-* The user is informed when a run has been added to or removed from the dataset runlist.
+* The user is informed when a run has been added to or removed from the DPG runlist.
 This change is usually done by the DPG experts.

 <div align="center">
   <img src="../images/runlistUpdated.png" width="90%">